Vacation savings from Orlando Informer!Save with Orlando Informer!X

 Islands of Adventure: there’s just one set of daily-rental lockers located inside the turnstiles, to the far left by the stroller and wheelchair rental station.

-The ride lockers break down into two categories: those which are (largely) complimentary for the duration of your ride and those for which you have to pay up-front to use.
+The ride lockers break down into two categories: those that are (largely) complimentary for the duration of your ride and those for which you have to pay up-front to use.

 Complimentary lockers (for the duration of your ride)

 For the safety of all guests, riders are not permitted to bring bags or loose articles on board certain attractions; in these instances, complimentary lockers are provided for the time it will take to queue and ride.
-At Hollywood Rip Ride Rockit, The Incredible Hulk Coaster, , and Jurassic World VelociCoaster, all items and bags must be stowed, and guests will pass through a metal detector before entering the queue.
+At The Incredible Hulk Coaster, Jurassic World VelociCoaster, and Stardust Racers, all items and bags must be stowed, and guests will pass through a metal detector before entering the queue.
 The only exception at these two rides is a lanyard holding your park ticket, which you may be asked to tuck under your shirt.

-Near the entrance to each of these rides, you will find a set of lockers – or, sometimes, inside their queues, as in Jurassic World VelociCoaster.
+Near the entrance to each of these rides, you will find a set of lockers – or, sometimes, inside their queues, as in Jurassic World VelociCoaster and Monsters Unchained: The Frankenstein Experiment.
 It’s important to note here that there are actually two different sizes at play: standard (14 in. x 5.5 in. x 16.9 in.) and large (12 in. x 13 in. x 16.9 in.).

 Remember how we said these lockers are complimentary?
 Well, they mostly are, but there is still an exception to this rule: the “standard” size is free for the duration of your ride, but the larger ones cost $3 upfront.
 Furthermore, any ride locker will start to charge an additional $3 per extra 30 minutes, up to a $25 maximum – keep this in mind because if you have bigger items with you that you’ll need to stow away, you will need to either pay for a locker at attractions that require lockers or have a member of your party hold your belongings.
 (In this case, you might consider getting an all-day locker, as discussed above.)
 Finally, since no deposit is required, you don’t have to put any money in or scan a credit card before using the smaller lockers, but if you go over the time given for your ride duration, you will have to use cash or a credit card to rescue your belongings.

-These brilliant little locker systems automatically take into account the length of time you’ll spend both waiting and riding – with a few extra minutes of cushion – and won’t charge you during this period.
+These smart locker systems automatically calculate how long you’ll spend waiting and riding, with a few extra minutes of cushion, and won’t charge you during this period.
 As we just mentioned, though, if you do go over that window, it will cost you $3 for each additional half-hour (up to the $25 daily maximum).

 How do I use these lockers?